 Dr. Rinku Gohain

-Dr. Gohain started his experience with elephants since he was an undergraduate veterinary student and under the mentorship of renowned pioneer of elephant veterinary services of yester times (late) Dr. S.C Pathak and with whom he had also gained his experiences in canine practice for more than five years.
-Dr. Gohain has approximately thirteen years of experience in both wild and captive elephants in his country and abroad.
+Dr. Gohain started his experience with elephants as an undergraduate veterinary student and, under the mentorship of renowned pioneer of elephant veterinary services of yester times, (late) Dr. S.C Pathak, with whom he also gained five years experience in canine practice.
+Dr. Gohain has approximately 13 years of experience with both wild and captive elephants in his country and abroad.
 Dr. Gohain advocates both for the mental and physical well-being of elephants.
-He is a staunch supporter of ‘positive reinforcement training for veterinary care of captive elephants in both open and closed contact system of management’.
-Dr. Gohain has previously worked as a Veterinary Surgeon for the IFAW funded Wildlife Trust of India, as a Veterinary consultant for Save Elephant Foundation, Chiangmai, Thailand and provides consultancy services to Wilde Dieren de Tent Uit of The Netherlands, and for ‘Nosey’ an elephant in America.
-He had also worked as a Veterinarian and behaviorist on a month-long project for elephants in Southern and North-Eastern India along with Elke Riesterer, a California based massage therapist for a Kerulos Center Project in 2008.
-After gaining his experiences at different levels, he started his own foundation on which he had been planning for more than a decade, to work for different projects on wildlife conservation in India and since then has been actively working on his dream mission.
+He is a staunch supporter of ‘positive reinforcement training for veterinary care of captive elephants in both open and closed contact system of management.’
+Dr. Gohain has previously worked as a veterinary surgeon for the IFAW funded Wildlife Trust of India, as a veterinary consultant for Save Elephant Foundation, Chiangmai, Thailand, and provides consultancy services to Wilde Dieren de Tent Uit of The Netherlands, and for ‘Nosey,’ an elephant in America.
+He also worked as a veterinarian and behaviorist on a month-long project for elephants in Southern and North-Eastern India along with Elke Riesterer, a California based massage therapist for a Kerulos Center Project in 2008.
+After gaining his experiences at different levels, he started his own foundation, which he had been planning for more than a decade, to work for different projects on wildlife conservation in India and since then has been actively working on his dream mission.

-Hermano Rocha is the Director of Vanderbilt University’s Executive Development Institute-Vanderbilt University Owen Graduate School of Management.
-As a Brazilian native, working in the United States, Hermano is passionate about bringing new opportunity to Brazil that melds with the sustainability of Brazilian wildlife and protecting wild spaces.
-Hermano is assisting with Global Sanctuary for Elephants and Elephant Sanctuary Brazil through the sharing of international corporate relations and is helping to develop corporate partnerships to support Elephant Sanctuary Brazil and GSE.
+Hermano Rocha is the Director of Vanderbilt University’s Executive Development Institute at the Owen Graduate School of Management.
+As a Brazilian native working in the United States, Hermano is passionate about bringing new opportunity to Brazil that melds with the sustainability of Brazilian wildlife and protecting wild spaces.
+Rocha is assisting with Global Sanctuary for Elephants and Elephant Sanctuary Brazil through the sharing of international corporate relations and is helping to develop corporate partnerships to support Elephant Sanctuary Brazil and GSE.